Content Ops

 You scale content without increasing headcount by replacing manual workflows with an automated content operating system that handles research, drafting, quality control, and multi-channel publishing on a daily cadence.
-The companies doing this well in 2025 are publishing 20+ pieces per week with the same team that used to produce 8 per month.
+The businesses doing this well are publishing consistently — 30 to 100 governed pieces every month, depending on plan — with the same team that used to struggle to produce anything on a regular cadence.

 Why Can't Traditional Content Teams Keep Up With AI Search Demands?

 The math doesn't work.
-A good content writer produces 2–3 polished pieces per week.
-AI search engines like ChatGPT, Perplexity, and Google's AI Overviews favour sources that publish frequently, cover topics comprehensively, and update regularly.
-To compete for AI citations, you need 15–25 pieces per week across blog and social channels.
+A good content writer produces 2–3 polished pieces per week — at best.
+And most local service businesses don't have a dedicated writer at all.
+AI search engines like ChatGPT, Perplexity, and Google's AI Overviews favor sources that publish consistently and cover buyer questions comprehensively.
+To compete for AI citations, you need to be answering buyer questions with fresh published content on a regular cadence — not one post every few months when someone has time.

 The bottleneck isn't writing — it's everything around writing